The Call (American TV program)

 The Call is an American television business news program which aired on CNBC between 11 am to 12 noon ET weekdays from August 2007 to October 2011.
-Previous programs shown in the same time slot were The Money Wheel with Ted David and Martha MacCallum and Market Watch and Morning Call.
+Previous programs shown in the same time slot were The Money Wheel with Ted David and Martha MacCallum, Market Watch and Morning Call.
 The Call offered a clear focus on real-time market coverage at the heart of the trading day.